Sustainability is an important key to the future of the world. Join us!

 There is a lot more to learn about this important subject, and we want to tell you more about Portable Farms® Aquaponics System and we can teach you about this topic and what you want to know about owning and operating your own successful aquaponics system so you can become more self-sustaining: CLICK HERE.

 Please note.
-You may ask for and receive a full refund of your tuition up until you receive one or more of the sections of the Aquaponics University Portable Farms® Aquaponics System Course© .
-At the point you open the email containing the Course Material there will be no refund due because you have received some of the Intellectual Property and have received benefits of the Course.
+You may ask for and receive a full refund of your tuition up until you login to the online Aquaponics University Portable Farms® Aquaponics System Course© because you have received some of the Intellectual Property and have received benefits of the Course.

 We accept MasterCard, Visa, PayPal and Wire Transfers.